samhkwest/tradepro/README.md

 # tradepro

-1. This is a app of RESTful API backend services to generate sales receipt for purchased products.
+1. This is a app of RESTful API backend services (Spring Boot framework) to generate sales receipt for purchased products.

 2. The service endpoint is http://[Domain]/tradepro/receipt